JAY2335/AutoML/README.md

 Very simplistic and easy design which enables even beginners to follow easily.

 ## Top Features
-- Developed with 6 classification algorithms + 4 regression algorithms.
+- Developed with 6 classification algorithms + 4 regression algorithms🚨
 - Preprocess broken dataset automatically within few seconds⚡️
 - Auto-generated visualisations for each stage of preprocessing for user to note their decisions ✅
 - Amazing Chart analysis of accuracies of models, so that user can analyse the best model for their dataset📝